hanacoinproject/hanacoin/doc/tor.md

 In a typical situation, where you're only reachable via Tor, this should suffice:

-	./monacoind -proxy=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -listen
+	./hanacoind -proxy=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -listen

 (obviously, replace the Onion address with your own).
 It should be noted that you still listen on all devices and another node could establish a clearnet connection, when knowing your address.
 To mitigate this, additionally bind the address of your Tor proxy:

-	./monacoind ... -bind=127.0.0.1
+	./hanacoind ... -bind=127.0.0.1

 If you don't care too much about hiding your node, and want to be reachable on IPv4 as well, use `discover` instead:

-	./monacoind ... -discover
+	./hanacoind ... -discover

 and open port 9401 on your firewall (or use -upnp).

 If you only want to use Tor to reach onion addresses, but not use it as a proxy for normal IPv4/IPv6 communication, use:

-	./monacoin -onion=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -discover
+	./hanacoin -onion=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -discover

 3. Automatically listen on Tor
 --------------------------------

 Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
-Monacoin Core has been updated to make use of this.
+Hanacoin Core has been updated to make use of this.

-This means that if Tor is running (and proper authentication has been configured), Monacoin Core automatically creates a hidden service to listen on.
+This means that if Tor is running (and proper authentication has been configured), Hanacoin Core automatically creates a hidden service to listen on.
 This will positively affect the number of available .onion nodes.

-This new feature is enabled by default if Monacoin Core is listening (`-listen`), and requires a Tor connection to work.
+This new feature is enabled by default if Hanacoin Core is listening (`-listen`), and requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0` and, if not disabled, configured using the `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.

 Connecting to Tor's control socket API requires one of two authentication methods to be configured.
-For cookie authentication the user running monacoind must have write access to the `CookieAuthFile` specified in Tor configuration.
+For cookie authentication the user running hanacoind must have write access to the `CookieAuthFile` specified in Tor configuration.
 In some cases this is preconfigured and the creation of a hidden service is automatic.
-If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running tor and the user running monacoind to the same group and setting permissions appropriately.
-On Debian-based systems the user running monacoind can be added to the debian-tor group, which has the appropriate permissions.
+If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running tor and the user running hanacoind to the same group and setting permissions appropriately.
+On Debian-based systems the user running hanacoind can be added to the debian-tor group, which has the appropriate permissions.
 An alternative authentication method is the use of the `-torpassword` flag and a `hash-password` which can be enabled and specified in Tor configuration.

 4. Privacy recommendations
 ---------------------------

-- Do not add anything but monacoin ports to the hidden service created in section 2.
+- Do not add anything but hanacoin ports to the hidden service created in section 2.
   If you run a web service too, create a new hidden service for that.
   Otherwise it is trivial to link them, which may reduce privacy.
 Hidden services created automatically (as in section 3) always have only one port